CLKuok/fyp-head-impact-detection/README.md

 # FYP: Head Impact Detection

-This repository explores **AI-based methods for detecting player collisions and head impacts in AFL match footage**, developed in collaboration with **HITIQ** as part of a Monash University Final Year Project (FYP).
+This repository explores **AI-based methods for detecting player collisions and head impacts in AFL match footage**, developed in collaboration with **HITIQ** as part of a Monash University Final Year Project.
 The project investigates player detection, tracking, and impact classification using deep learning models, with the eventual goal of integrating video-based analysis with HITIQ’s smart mouthguard system.

 ---